 The strategic direction for NLP across the Group is set by the Board of NLH AB and supported by the Life Executive Management Group (LEMG).
 The forum also shares best practice across the Group and acts as a steering committee for strategic initiatives.
-LEMG consists of
+LEMG consists of:

 - the CEO of NLH AB

-- the CEOs of the legal entities NLP-FI, NLP-NO and NLP-SE
+- the CEOs of the legal entities NLP-DK, NLP-FI, NLP-NO and NLP-SE

-- the Head of Life&Pensions Denmark
+- the Head of Life & Pensions Denmark PRU

 - the NLP People Business Partner

-- the Head of Capital Management
+- the Head of Capital & Investment

-- the Head of Strategy&Governance
+- the Head of Strategy & Governance

-- · the Head of Investments&Sustainability
+- the NLP Group CFO

 - the Head of Life Law

 - the NLP Group CRO